thomasnyc/cluster-toolkit/tutorial.md

 Note:
 Image builing process runs between 30 - 40 mins

 Managed Lustre creating process runs between 30 - 40 mins

-Option 2 - Deploy / Destroy the cluster only
+**Cluster Deploy / Destory only**  - Deploy / Destroy the cluster only.
+This is for users who already created the network and have the custom image built.
 If you want to Deploy / Destroy the clsuter only.
 Please follow the following steps:

 Deploy the cluster only: